-I, , the Petitio oner, hereby freely and voluntarily challenge the v alidity

-of my marriage to , the Respondent, and request that the Diocese of

-Winona-Rochester Tribunal jud ge whether this marriage is is proven to be invalid.

-I recommend the following grou (see pages 4 and 5) nd(s):

-1. PETITIONER INFORMAT ION:

-Current Name: Mr. Mrs. Ms. Dr.

-Maiden or Birth Name:

-Mailing Address:

-Phone(s): Email: Date of Birth:

-Date of Baptism:(Submit a current Certificate of Ba n:Proper Name and Denomination

-Religion on Wedding Day: Current Religion:

-Denomination or "Nor e"

-If applicable: Date of Reception in nto Catholic Church:

-Name of Church: (City & State:

-2. RESPONDENT INFORMA Current Name: Mr. Mrs. Ms. Dr Maiden or Birth Name:

-Mailing Address:

-Phone(s): Email: Date of Birth:

-Date of Baptism: (Submit a current Certificate of Bo Church of Baptism n: Proper Name and Denomination

-Religion on Wedding Day: Current Religion:

-Ι Denomination or "None" Denomination or "None "

-If applicable: Date of Reception in nto Catholic Church:
+If you have serious concerns about the Respondent seeing this material, please contact the Tribunal.
+I, , the Petitioner, hereby freely and voluntarily challenge the validity , the Respondent, and request that the Diocese of of my marriage to Winona-Rochester Tribunal judge whether this marriage is proven to be invalid.
+I recommend the following ground(s): (see pages 4 and 5) 1.
+PETITIONER INFORMATION: Current Name: Mr. Mrs. Ms. Dr. Maiden or Birth Name: Mailing Address: Phone(s): Date of Birth: Date of Baptism: Church of Baptism: (Submit a current Certificate of Baptism) Proper Name and Denomination Religion on Wedding Day: Current Religion: Denomination or "None" Denomination or "None" If applicable: Date of Reception into Catholic Church: Name of Church: City & State: 2.
+RESPONDENT INFORMATION: The Tribunal must contact your former spouse.
+Current Name: Mr. Mrs. Ms. Dr. Maiden or Birth Name: Mailing Address: Phone(s): Date of Birth: Church of Baptism: Date of Baptism: (Submit a current Certificate of Baptism) Proper Name and Denomination Religion on Wedding Day: Current Religion: Denomination or "None" Denomination or "None" If applicable: Date of Reception into Catholic Church:

-Name of Church: (City & State:
+City & State: